 Young people all over the world have experienced an Au Pair abroad summer as the perfect, inexpensive way to travel.
 Just because summer-only programs are no more, there are still many options for length of a program.
 With the world reopening, it may be a great time for graduating seniors to consider a summer au pair job and experience another culture during a gap year.

-For American families, don’t be disappointed that strictly summer Au Pair programs are a thing of the past.
+For American families, don’t be disappointed that strictly summer Au Pair in America programs are a thing of the past.
 Most choose longer experiences, especially when we help families find the right candidate for them.
 In fact, there has been a recent steady stream of safe and timely arrivals from countries including Mexico, Ecuador and Guatemala.